Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

-To test if mechanical intelligence alone is sufficient to reproduce the performance of nematode lattice traversal, we developed a hard-soft hybrid robophysical model (86 cm long with 7 bending joints) which models the bilateral actuation scheme of nematodes and other limbless organisms, actuating joints by contracting and relaxing cables via decentralized cable-pulley-motor systems (each cable is independently controlled) on either side of each joint (Fig.~\ref{fig:MainFig1}D, Movie S2).
-By properly coordinating the lengths of cables through waves of angular oscillation passing along the body, the robophysical model can produce similar undulatory locomotion as limbless organisms (Fig.~\ref{fig:MainFig1}B, E).
+To test if mechanical intelligence alone is sufficient to reproduce the performance of nematode lattice traversal, we developed a hard-soft hybrid robophysical model (86 cm long with 7 bending joints) which models the bilateral actuation scheme of nematodes and other limbless organisms, actuating joints by shortening and lengthening cables via decentralized cable-pulley-motor systems (each cable is independently controlled) on either side of each joint (Fig. 1D, Movie S2).
+By properly coordinating the lengths of cables through waves of angular oscillation passing along the body, this robophysical model can produce similar undulatory locomotion as limbless organisms (Fig. 1B, E).
 Although its movements are slower than those of limbless organisms, the highly damped nature of the locomotion in both systems (viscous in the nematodes, frictional in the robot) allows the robophysical model to offer insight into the function of mechanical intelligence in complex terrain navigation in the organism.
+Specifically, we introduce a nondimensional parameter, the ``Coasting number" $\mathcal{C}$, which can be viewed as the ratio of inertial to dissipative forces or as a characteristic timescale for a locomotor to come to rest from steady state speed normalized by a cyclic timescale.
+For the robot which is dominated by surface friction, $\mathcal{C} 10^{-3}$ whereas nematodes are dominated by viscosity swimming in fluid and $\mathcal{C} 10^{-2}$ (see Supplementary Discussion for calculations of $\mathcal{C}$).
+To compare the robophysical model and the organism, we assumed they both exist in a regime in which Resistive Force Theory (RFT)~\cite{zhang2014effectiveness,gray1955propulsion} applies with frictional and viscous resistive forces respectively.
+In this regime, the locomotor performance of a given gait is largely determined by the drag anisotropy and not the specific functional forms of the drag forces (for example, velocity-dependent/viscous versus independent/frictional).
+In our case, using passive, non-actuated wheels, we experimentally matched the drag anisotropy of the nematodes in the fluid by changing the wheel surface material (refer to Supplementary Methods for a detailed discussion), enabling us to achieve similar performance for nematodes in open fluid and robots locomoting on open, flat terrain.